Kylie Jenner Resembles A Sexy Oscar Statue In Golden Gown That Seems To Shut Down Pregnancy Rumors

 “u come to my wedding like this i’m getting you escorted out kylie,” commented another Instagrammer, offering the star a backward compliment.

-“Wish i was that dress,” said a fifth fan, who added a crying-eye emoji after choosing a unique way to stating something intimate.
+“Wish i was that dress,” said a fifth fan, who added a crying-eye emoji after choosing a unique way to state something intimate.

 For more updates on Kylie Jenner, follow her Instagram account.